Last updated: June 16, 2026

 Because Florida never made you annual inspection, your first Texas registration includes:

-- County tax assessor-collector visit with inspection report, title, and Texas insurance card
+- County tax assessor-collector visit with inspection pass on file, title, and Texas insurance card

 If you bought a car privately in Florida right before the move, bring the bill of sale, signed title, and lien release if applicable.
-Flood-damaged vehicles are a sore spot after hurricane seasons — Texas title clerks may flag branded titles.
+Flood-damaged or salvage branded titles are a sore spot after hurricane seasons — Texas title clerks may flag branded titles and ask for additional documentation.

 Snowbirds who truly split time may still be Florida residents for tax purposes, but if you live and work in Texas year-round, assume Texas residency rules apply.
 Part-time visitors are not the audience for 30/90-day deadlines; full-time movers are.